Dev: Tips for Web Developers

 PDF files usually contain text and graphical elements.
 Then can contain working links.
 Authors use Word Processing or Desktop Publishing tools to create source files and to convert the editable source to PDF.
 Like image files, PFD documents must reside in the Media Library for WordPress website.
 As a result:

-Link to a New Browser Tab When
+Open Links in a New Browser Tab When Appropriate

 Whenever you add an in-page link or a button to page, you supply the address of the destination address.
 You can also set an option on the link to open the destination in a new browser tab.
 Do that when: